Drs. Sophia Tolliver, MD, Jamie Robinson, MD and Eric Questel, DO: Moshi, Tanzania – February 2018

 Practicing medicine in a resource poor area of the world challenged traditional Western medical thoughts and entrenched a new perspective and respect for the practice of medicine globally.
-All of the physicians are grateful to the Department of Family Medicine for helping to fund this educational experience.
+All of the physicians are grateful to the Department of Family and Community Medicine for helping to fund this educational experience.
 Drs.
 Tolliver, Robinson, and Questel were able to share their experiences and findings at the OSUWMC Global Health Symposium where they were selected to provide an oral presentation.

 Camille Moreno, DO: El Progreso, Honduras – May 2017

 The Partnership for Ongoing Development and Education and Medical Outreach Solutions (PODEMOS) is a student-led organization at The Ohio State University that offers a service-learning experience in Honduras.
 The organization supports two trips per year: a summer trip (May-June) and a winter trip (December-January).
 The group visits the same locations/villages in El Progreso, Honduras to allow for continuity of care especially for the chronic care patients.

 Dr. Moreno's trip with PODEMOS was a life-changing medical brigade.
 No words can describe how grateful she is to serve 750+ Honduran patients alongside the most hardworking and self-motivated team of medical students, pharmacy students, pharmacists, nurses, nurse practitioners, physicians and most importantly, interpreters.